 There’s no need to worry about the windows moving about in the wind either as they are fitted on domestic friction stays.
 So, you can open your window and the friction stay will hold it open, just like uPVC windows in most homes.
 Giving you a window that is far more usable on windy days when you just want to quickly open it up and let the fresh air in.

 Our doors use four different locking points to give you maximum security.
 They include a locking catch, hook bolt and two opposing cams.
-The opposing cams move in opposite directions, locking the master door to the slave door.
+The opposing cams move in opposite directions, locking the lead door to the secondary door.
 Therefore preventing the door from being lifted out of the locked position, whilst the hook bolt holds the two doors together in the other direction preventing them from being pried apart.
 This is combined with a 6-pin Euro cylinder, the same type of lock barrel you would find on a modern domestic door.

 Easy-adjust hinges are used for our doors.
 They allow you to make adjustments by rotating the hinges in and out of the timber on either the sash or the frame.
 So hanging the doors in the first place is a breeze and you can easily adjust them in future if you need to.
 The long lengths of timber in the sides of the door sashes and in the sides of our long windows are made using laminated timber, which helps to reduce bowing.